 flung her head back and laughed, laughed like a bridge.

-On ‘Monday morning’, Doctor Dream tries to rally in the children, stopping their laughter.
-She begins a religious ‘vow’, ‘All earthly things above’ in italics signaling Duffy’s distaste.
-The rote memorization has permeated even religion.
+On ‘Monday morning’, Doctor Dream tries to rally the children, stopping their laughter.
+She begins a religious ‘vow’, ‘All earthly things above’ in italics signalling Duffy’s distaste.
+Rote memorization has permeated even religion.
 Although staff ‘joined in’, they cannot stop the girls, ‘hysterical’ and laughing.
 Rebuffing the ‘giggling sea’, ‘Clarice Maud Bream’ pulls up ‘Nigella Dawn’ ‘from her seat and made to stand on the chair on the stage’.
 The singling out of one girl forces the others to realize their mistake.
 The daughter, again using the semantics of water, ‘drained from the Hall.’.
 The capitalization of ‘SILENCE!’ reflects the stern attitude of the headteacher.
 The frequent caesura similarly emulates the stunted laughter, ‘news.
 The bell rang.
 Nobody/moved.
 Nobly made a sound’.
 Duffy presents a moment of silence in the poem, the girls ‘stared in shame at their shoes’.

 Then, while trying to stop, Miss Batt ‘flung her head back and laughed, laughed’, bearing the silence.
 The double repetition of ‘laughed’, combined with the energetic verb ‘flung’ compounds the release of this moment.
 Duffy presents a change in The Laughter of Stafford Girls’ High, from here onwards the laughter at school is inconsolable.
-The girls, teachers too, are free from the oppressive environment.
+The girls, and teachers too, are free from the oppressive environment.

 Stanzas Twenty Six – Thirty One

 Mr and Mrs Mackay silently ate.
 She eyed him

 into the silver apples of the moon, the golden apples of the sun